-8.1a Describe the process by which an individual receives access to the system.
+8.1a Describe the process by which an individual receives access to the system?

-Access to the system for operational purposes is requested via ePAS submission of the VHA NDS Access Form for Health Operations form along with supervisory approval, NDS approval, and completion of required TMS training.
-Access to the system for research purposes is requested via DART along with a research request memo, IRB approval, Real SSN Access Request approval, and completion of required TMS training.
+Access to the system for operational purposes is requested via Electronic Permission Access System (ePAS) submission of the VHA National Data Systems (NDS) Access Form for Health Operations along with supervisory approval, NDS approval, and completion of required Talent Management System (TMS) training.
+Access to the system for research purposes is requested via Data Access Request Tracker (DART) along with a research request memo, Institutional Review Board (IRB) approval, Real SSN Access Request approval, and completion of required TMS training.